Neben5/Independent/README.md

 ## Fulfillments
 As of yet, this only manages to draw the mandelbrot set at a set range and scale, with colorization, zoom, color and pan.
 I need to add a 'header' separator to make sure that there is no gaps in the display, platform independently.
 The build script works for *NIX systems, but also I'm not sure I want to write a batch equivalent because windows is not something I personally support.
 Either way, you can execute them with the git terminal if on windows.
 Note that the builder now creates an executable jar, that can be executed as a normal application.
 Threading needs to be added, as window sizes abover 640:600 cause a decent delay when resizing the window on my 5-7 year old macbook air 13 inch.
 I know it's not a great processor, but also there's no reason it should be so cpu-heavy.
 ## Errors
 No errors surprisingly, but the program is very cpu and power intensive, which threading will hopefully help, but regardless it needs to be improved.
-Note that the main branch has many, mostly pertaining to the threading.
+Note that the [testing](https://github.com/Neben5/Independent/tree/testing) branch has many errors, mostly pertaining to the threading.
 ## Overview

 See Mandelbrot Layout.png.
 MainFrame is the entrypoint and the main window.
 It controls the window, mouse events, the CalcBroker, and the ControlThread.